Housing Accelerator Fund

 4. Housing being allowed as-of-right on currently designated commercial corridors and mall sites

-In April 2024, consultants were hired to assist with drafting two further collections, or “buckets”, of zoning bylaw amendments.
 Bucket 3.1 focused on allowing housing on commercial corridors and mall sites.
 The Bucket 3.1 amendments were passed by Council in November 2024.
-The by-law is scheduled to come into effect on January 31, 2025.
+The by-law came into effect on January 31, 2025.

 5. Legalize four dwelling units per residential lot be permitted as-of-right city-wide

-A further collection of zoning bylaw amendments, referred to as Bucket 3.2, is focused on making it easier to build up to four residential units on a single property city-wide.
-This collection of amendments will be scheduled for a public hearing before Council in June 2025.
+Zoning by-law amendments in Bucket 3.2 focus on making it easier to build up to four residential units on a single property city-wide.
+This collection of amendments was approved by Council in June 2025.

 6. Legalize four units of up to four storeys as-of-right within 800 metres of high-frequency transit corridors

-Zoning bylaw amendments included in Bucket 3.2 are also focused on making it easier to build four residential units on a single property and up to four storeys within 800 metres of high-frequency transit routes.
-This collection of amendments will be scheduled for a public hearing before Council in June 2025.
+Zoning by-law amendments in Bucket 3.2 also focus on making it easier to build four residential units on a single property and up to four storeys within 800 metres of high-frequency transit routes.
+This collection of amendments was approved by Council in June 2025.

 7. Hire a consultant to undertake Comprehensive Review of the Zoning Bylaws

-The fourth bucket of bylaw amendments will include a full re-write of both the Winnipeg Zoning By-law and Downtown Zoning By-law.
-This will consist of a comprehensive process with significant public and stakeholder consultation.
-It is anticipated the contract for re-writing both zoning bylaws will be awarded by December 2025.
+The fourth bucket of amendments will include a full re-write of both the Winnipeg Zoning By-law and Downtown Zoning By-law.
+A consultant has been hired for this work.
+The full review will consist of a comprehensive process with significant public and stakeholder consultation.

 Local area plans, or community plans, include local development policies to guide growth and development in a defined area.
 We use these plans to maintain development policies in areas and neighbourhoods across Winnipeg.

 We will update these plans to remove additional barriers to housing development in existing neighbourhoods.
 This will include a comprehensive review of local area plans to identify constraints.
-Following this review, Winnipeg will prioritize planning amendments to address these barriers.
-Plan updates are expected to happen starting in late 2024 through 2025.
+Following this review, we will prioritize planning amendments to address these barriers.

 Milestones